Summer Programs 2025

 Non-refundable Deposit: $100

 Training Prerequisites & Course Order: Teachers need to be 18, have a high school diploma, and be Active Members to take training.
-ECC is required prior to Unit 1, and courses should be taken in order through Unit 3.
-Beginning in January 2025, Teaching Strategies is a prerequisite for Unit 3.
+ECC, Unit 1, Unit 2 and Teaching Strategies are prerequisites for Unit 3.
+Participants must register with SAA.

 Audition Requirements: Applicants must pass the audition requirements on the SAA Website.
 See Guidelines & Requirements.
 Auditions need to be received at least 14 days before the course starts.
 Earlier is better because it leaves room for a second try if the first audition does not pass!

 Course Preparation: Teacher Training participants are asked to prepare repertoire to be studied to the point of fluent performance.
-Memorization of repertoire is required for Unit 1 and encouraged for all units.
+Memorization of repertoire is encouraged for Unit 3.
 Participants should be conversant in ideas presented in Nurtured by Love.
 100% attendance is required.

 For complete information about Teacher Development requirements, visit the SAA website suzukiassociation.org.